gvwilson/sdxjs/src/systems-programming/index.md

 <div class="include" file="glob-with-dest-directory.js" />

 <!-- continue -->
-This program uses <span g="destructuring_assignment" i="destructuring assignment; assignment!destructuring">destructuring assignment</span>
+This program uses [% i "destructuring assignment" "assignment!destructuring" %][% g destructuring_assignment %]destructuring assignment[% /g %][% /i %]
 to create two variables at once by unpacking the elements of an array
 (<a figure="systems-programming-destructuring-assignment"/>).